Autumn and winter are the main times of the year that fireworks are common, particularly on Guy Fawkes Night and New Years Eve.

 - Don't punish animals for the way they behave during the fireworks, this will only make it worse in the long run.
 Comfort them as you normally would, but try not to make it into something out of the ordinary.

 - Try anti-anxiety treatments if you think your dog or cat will be distressed by the fireworks.
-Johnson’s Calm-Eze Anxiety Tablets are a natural dietary supplement can can help to reduce and calm stress, while the Pet Remedy Natural De-Stress and Calming Kit contains a few different ways of helping your pet with their nerves.
+Kalm Aid Calming Tablets for Dogs and Cats is a nutritional supplement that can help to reduce and calm their stress, while the Pet Remedy Natural De-Stress and Calming Kit contains a few different ways of helping your pet with their nerves.

 - Don’t go riding if you know fireworks are scheduled.
 It is not worth the risk of your horse getting spooked.